maxbback/robot_car2/README.md

 Current improvement areas is
 - When direction is not forward use distance to optimize where to go, try turn and if forward distance is ok go forward a litle
-- But in general a  smarter algorithm for movement is needed [![Watch the video](image_car2/robot_car2_front.jpeg)](https://youtu.be/d5yBfNilb-g) [![Watch the video](image_car2/robot_car2_front.jpeg)](image_car2/robot_car2_front.jpeg) [![Watch the video](image_car2/IMG_2048.jpeg)](image_car2/IMG_2048.jpeg) [![Watch the video](image_car2/IMG_2049.jpeg)](image_car2/IMG_2049.jpeg)
+- But in general a  smarter algorithm for movement is needed Click tp see the video when it tries to avoid crashing [![Watch the video](image_car2/robot_car2_front.jpeg)](https://youtu.be/d5yBfNilb-g) Below is some good pictures
+[![Watch the video](image_car2/robot_car2_front.jpeg)](image_car2/robot_car2_front.jpeg)
+[![Watch the video](image_car2/IMG_2048.jpeg)](image_car2/IMG_2048.jpeg)
+[![Watch the video](image_car2/IMG_2049.jpeg)](image_car2/IMG_2049.jpeg)